 2. You have unbalanced temperatures throughout your home

 Your kitchen is freezing, but you start sweating as soon as you enter the living room.
-Why can’t your HVAC system provide a consistent temperature throughout your entire home?
+Why can’t your HVAC system provide a steady temperature throughout your entire home?

 “A system that’s too large for the home can do short cycling.
 The temperature gets satisfied in the house too quickly, and it causes the system to turn off,” said Jon Carman, vice president of sales at Service Experts.
 “The humidity will remain, though, and it will feel stickier and warmer in parts of your home.
 A new air conditioning system with today’s technology would help you avoid those swings of hot and cold.”

-Hughes points out that it’s also worth examining your ductwork if you notice uneven temperatures.
+Hughes points out that it’s also worth looking into your ductwork if you notice uneven temperatures.

 “The ductwork is what spreads warm and cool air to each individual area in the home.
-It’s essential that whoever comes out to replace your HVAC system look at the ductwork to make sure it can handle the amount of air that the system needs to move,” he said.
+It’s very important that whoever comes out to replace your HVAC system look at the ductwork to make sure it can handle the amount of air that the system needs to move,” he said.

 In the dog days of summer, your air conditioning system might kick into overdrive to keep your home comfortable.
 But an air conditioner that won’t kick off on a regular day might need some attention.